 Collaborating to construct meaning is concerned with stimulating and developing ideas as a member of a group.
 It is particularly relevant to collaborative work in problem-solving, brainstorming, concept development and project work.
-Key concepts operationalised in the scale include the following:

-- cognitively framing collaborative tasks by deciding on aims, processes and steps; - co-constructing ideas/solutions; - ▶ asking others to explain their thinking and identifying inconsistencies in their thought processes; - summarising the discussion and deciding on next steps.
+- cognitively framing collaborative tasks by deciding on aims, processes and steps; - co-constructing ideas/solutions; - asking others to explain their thinking and identifying inconsistencies in their thought processes; - summarising the discussion and deciding on next steps.